2,841 deaths. 400,000 people hurt.

 The dangers of texting while driving are widely accepted, and it is against the law.
 That means it can be used as evidence of wanton or reckless conduct in a civil lawsuit.

 What does that mean?
-If you cause an accident while texting and driving and hurt someone, then a jury may return a verdict for punitive or exemplary damages.
+If you cause an accident while texting and driving and hurt someone, a jury may return a verdict for punitive or exemplary damages.

 When Can You Be Pulled Over for Distracted Driving?